giekaton/Hacker-Dig/README.md

 ![logo](https://hackerdig.com/img/logo-50x50.png)

-Hacker Dig is a tool for digging Hacker News for ideas and success opportunities.
+Hacker Dig is a custom Hacker News interface, enhanced with summaries and special functionalities that help the user to dig Hacker News for ideas and success opportunities.

 See it live on __https://hackerdig.com__